Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 2007 89p

 Tasted nine times - last time in September 2013.
 Consistent notes.
 60% Cabernet Sauvignon + 30% Merlot + 5% Cabernet Franc + 5% Petit Verdot.
 Harvest finished in mid-October with excellent quality Cabernet Sauvignon.
-Olivier Bernard was supposed to harvest on the 6-8 October but took a risk and waited until the 15th of October.
+Olivier Bernard was supposed to harvest on 6-8 October but took a risk and waited until 15 October.
 It'd paid off!
-It's an elegant wine with silky cherry/raspberry fruit and silky tannins; very tasty and enjoyable.
+It's an elegant wine with silky cherry and raspberry fruit, complemented by smooth tannins; very tasty and enjoyable.
 A one to enjoy while we wait for the big vintages to become mature.

 Domaine de Chevalier 2006 91p

-Tasted six times - last time in April 2012.
+I tasted it six times, the last time in April 2012.
 Consistent notes.
-This wine was pretty fine with catching the aroma of black cherries and blackcurrants, full-bodied and well-structured, and delicate length on the palate.
+This wine was displaying a distinctive aroma of black cherries and blackcurrants.
+It is full-bodied and well-structured, with delicate length on the palate.

 Domaine de Chevalier 2005 95p

-Tasted six times - last time in April 2012.
+I tasted it six times, the last time in April 2012.
 Consistent notes.
-It showed a catchy and aromatic nose of black cherries, delightful sweetness on the palate, pure elegance, and finesse.
-Rich, subtle, and sublime wine.
+It presented a captivating and aromatic nose of black cherries, accompanied by a delightful sweetness on the palate, and showcased pure elegance and finesse.
+It is a rich, subtle, and sublime wine.
 Yummy!

 Domaine de Chevalier 2004 92p

-Tasted eight times - last time in April 2014.
+I tasted it eight times, the last time in April 2014.
 Consistent notes.
-Black red.
-A fresh scent of black fruit on the nose, sappy and succulent on the palate, with many nuances, splendid structure, and impeccably balanced.
-Superb wine, stylish, and very classy.
+It is black red.
+The nose has a fresh scent of black fruit, and the palate is sappy and succulent.
+There are many nuances, a splendid structure, and impeccable balance.
+This is a superb wine, stylish and very classy.

 Domaine de Chevalier 2003 92p

 Tasted four times - last time in April 2012.
 Not consistent notes.
 Black red.
-Very tight and robust structure, very ripe fruit with a touch of heat/baked flavor, and was very harmonious on the palate.
-A bit atypical for the property, but this wine is superb quality.
-In April 2012, this wine had a lovely showing without heated and baked flavors.
+A very tight and robust structure, with very ripe fruit and a touch of heat/baked flavor, resulting in a harmonious palate.
+It is somewhat atypical in terms of style, but this wine is truly superb.
+In April 2012, this wine showed well without heated or baked flavors.

 Domaine de Chevalier 2002 90p

 Tasted five times - last time in April 2012.
 Consistent notes.
-An aroma of cinnamon and red fruit, elegant with finesse on the palate, excellent quality of fruit and tannin with no trace of sharp edges, and well-balanced.
-A slight dryness in the fruit and aftertaste.
+An aroma of cinnamon and red fruit, elegant with finesse on the palate, featuring excellent quality of fruit and tannin, with no sharp edges, and well-balanced.
+There is a slight dryness in the fruit and aftertaste.

 Domaine de Chevalier 2001 91p

 Tasted four times - last time in June 2014.
 Not consistent notes.
-Black red, very aromatic on the nose with bacon, vanilla, tight structure, deep, complex, and long with a delicate balance.
+Black red, very aromatic on the nose with notes of bacon and vanilla, a tight structure, deep, complex, and long, with a delicate balance.
 An incredibly catchy wine with style and class.
 In April 2012, it didn't show too well, with a subdued nose and light texture.
-Better bottle in June 2014.

 Domaine de Chevalier 2000 94p

 Tasted three times - last time in September 2013.
 Consistent notes.
-Very complex and full of finesse.
-Intense aromas of black cherries, blueberries and blackberries, and blackcurrants too.
+It is very complex and full of finesse.
+There are intense aromas of black cherries, blueberries, blackberries, and blackcurrants.
 Concentrated with lovely structure and depth.
 Superb balance.
 Excellent wine, indeed.

 Domaine de Chevalier 1999 87p

 Tasted in April 2012.
-The fruit could be riper; the palate has noticeable dryness and a short finish.
+The fruit could have been riper; the palate has noticeable dryness and a short finish.

 Domaine de Chevalier 1998 93p

 Tasted in April 2012.
 Aromatic, truffles, lovely on the nose.
-Deliciously ripe fruit, ripe tannin, superb balance., and caressing aftertaste.
-A very seductive wine.
+Deliciously ripe fruit, ripe tannin, superb balance, and caressing aftertaste.
+It's a very seductive wine.

 Domaine de Chevalier 1996 87p